Why you should audit your Google Adwords

 Why do an audit of your AdWords account?

-In the case where you take control of a new AdWords account (whether it belongs to a client or a subcontractor) as in the case where you decide to optimise your own account, the process is vital.
+In the case where you take control of a new AdWords account (whether it belongs to a client or a subcontractor) as in the case where you decide to optimise your account, the process is vital.
 This will let you know where you are before you invest time and money.

 Even in the case of an account that you already have well in hand (even already audited before), it is beneficial to immerse yourself in it: With hindsight and experience of the campaigns already developed, you will be able to bring an additional setting level.